seungin-lee/ssh-manager/README.md

 For using this, `ssh` and `scp` must be installed in your systems.

 ## config file
-Please refer the '.ssh-manager.conf' directory and make it on your home directory(copy it).
+Please refer the '.ssh-manager' directory and make it on your home directory(copy it).
 You can also make multiple config file
 ```
 git clone <...>
 cd ssh-manager
-cp -rfp .ssh-manager.conf ~/
+cp -rfp .ssh-manager ~/
+ls ~/.ssh-manager
 ```

-### Example of config file (~/.ssh-manager.conf/.ssh-manager.conf.A)
+### Example of config file (~/.ssh-manager/homeserver.conf)
 alias field should be filled, eventhough it is empty.
 (Format as json)
 ```
 [